KungAlex/rest-mqtt-proxy/README.rst

 -------

-All configs can be made by mount local config files to the Docker-Container.
+All configs can be made by mount local config files into the Docker-Container.

-In *APP_CONFIG_FILE* are base config for the MQTT-Broker Connection and optional the InfluxDB config used for persistent Manager.
+In *APP_CONFIG_FILE* are base config for the MQTT-Broker connection and optional the InfluxDB config used as default persistent Manager.

 To configure what topics will be Subscribe by the Client-Thread use yaml files in *PRE_MAPPING_DIR*.